 Claiming the credit and submitting the form

-When you’re ready to claim the credit, transfer your allowable credit to Line 53 of Form 1040.
+When you’re ready to claim the credit, transfer your allowable credit to Schedule 3 for Form 1040.
 After you enter the figure, select the box marked “C” and write in “Schedule R” on the blank line.
 The credit will be then subtracted from your total tax liability.
 Submit the completed Schedule R to the IRS along with your income tax return (TurboTax will do this for you).

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.